mmfarrington/job_posting_dataset/README.md

 # Using Supervised ML Classifiers to Identify Fake Job Postings

-This was a final student project I submitted for CIS 600 - Data Mining Course at Syracuse University in Spring 2020.
+Final project for CIS 600 - Data Mining at Syracuse University Spring 2020 Term.

 Dataset: https://www.kaggle.com/shivamb/real-or-fake-fake-jobposting-prediction/kernels

-In this project I train and evaluate several supervised learning classifier models to predict false job postings in a dataset of ~18k postings.
+This project involved training and evaluating several supervised learning models to predict false job postings in a dataset of ~18k postings.
-The results of my experiments and performance metrics are are captured in the ppt presentation and pdf writeup.
+The results and performance metrics are are captured in the ppt presentation and pdf writeup in this repository.

 ## Installation

-Source code can be downloaded in either html or ipynb format Notebook includes lines to output classifier model results to csv
+Source code can be downloaded in either html or ipynb format Notebook includes code to output classifier model results to .csv format

 ## Contributing